dotnet/docs/docs/framework/release-notes/2024/10-22-october-preview-cumulative-update.md

 Addresses an issue where incorrect interface call devirtualization could occur when JIT optimizations are enabled. (*Applies to: .NET Framework 4.8, 4.8.1.*)

-Addresses an issue with out of memory exceptions during garbage collection while running applications running under job limits (*Applies to: .NET Framework 4.8, 4.8.1.*)
+Addresses an issue with out-of-memory exceptions during garbage collection while running applications under job limits. (*Applies to: .NET Framework 4.8, 4.8.1.*)

 #### .NET fundamentals